Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: On some properties of vector valued Gaussian stationary random fields.

+for the functions $f\in K_{n,j_1,\dots,j_n}$.
+(The definition of the set of functions $K_{n,j_1,\dots,j_n}$ is recalled in Section~4 of this paper before the formulation of Proposition~4A.)
+Then I proved the most important properties of these random integrals.

-Our goal in the subsequent part of work~\cite{4} was to give a good representation of those random variables with finite second moments which are measurable with respect to the $\sigma$-algebra generated by the random variables of the underlying vector valued random field together with the shift transformation acting on them, because this gives a great help in the study of the limit theorems we are interested in.
-With such an aim we defined multiple Wiener--It\^o integrals with respect to the coordinates of vector valued random spectral measures in Section~5, and studied non-linear functionals of vector valued stationary random fields with their help.
-In Section~6 we proved a technical result, called the diagram formula, about the calculation of the product of two multiple Wiener--It\^o integrals.
-We needed this result to express Wick polynomials of the random variables in our vector valued Gaussian stationary random fields.
-The definition of Wick polynomials, which are the natural multivariate generalizations of Hermite polynomials, was recalled in Section~7 together with their most important properties.
-Section~7 of~\cite{4} also contains the formula about the expression of Wick polynomials by means of multiple Wiener--It\^o integrals and an important formula about the calculation of the shift transformations of random variables given in the form of multiple Wiener--It\^o integrals.
-This enabled us to reformulate our limit problems to a problem about limit theorems for the distribution of a sequence of sums of multiple Wiener--It\^o integrals.
-To investigate such problems we proved a result in Section~8 of~\cite{4} which plays an important role in the investigation of this paper.
-We recalled it in Proposition~2A of this work.
+In Section~6 of paper~\cite{10} I proved a technical result, called the diagram formula about the expression of the product of two multiple Wiener--It\^o integrals as a sum of multiple Wiener--It\^o integrals.

+These results were exploited in paper~\cite{11}.
+Here I recalled the notion of Wick polynomials which turned out to be a useful tool in our investigations.
+Wick polynomials are natural multivariate generalizations of Hermite polynomials.
+Their definition together with their most important properties was recalled from~\cite{9} in Section~2 of~\cite{11}.
+Section~2 of~\cite{11} also contains an important formula about the expression of Wick polynomials by means of multiple Wiener--It\^o integrals and another important formula about the calculation of the shift transforms of a random variable presented in the form of a sum of multiple Wiener--It\^o integrals.
+This made possible to reformulate our limit problems to limit problems about sums of multiple Wiener--It\^o integrals.
+A result in Section~3 of~\cite{11} was proved in order to investigate such problems.
+It plays an important role in the investigation of this paper, hence I recalled it in Proposition~4A of this paper.